frictionlessdata/frictionless-py/docs/guides/describing-data.md

 True
 ```

-You need to check `metadata.metadata_valid` only if you change it by hands; the available high-level functions like `validate` do it on their own.
+You need to check `metadata.metadata_valid` only if you change it manually; Frictionless' high-level functions like `validate` do that on their own.

 ## Mastering Metadata

-Metadata class is under the hood of many of Frictionless' classes.
-Let's overview main `Metadata` features.
-For a full reference, please read "API Reference".
+The Metadata class is under the hood of many of Frictionless' classes.
+Let's overview the main `Metadata` features.
+For a full reference, please read ["API Reference"](../references/api-reference.md).
 Let's take a look at the Metadata class which is a `dict` subclass:

 ```
 Metadata(dict)